 Minimizes Pressure Ulcers

-This is the percentage of residents who suffered from a pressure ulcer.
-Pressure ulcers are considered to be a barometer of nursing care at a nursing home.
-Pressure ulcers, which are also known as bed sores, are routinely caused by patients staying in one position for too long.
+This is the percentage of patients that have had a pressure ulcer.
+Pressure ulcers are considered by many experts to be an indicator of the quality of nursing care .
+Pressure ulcers, also referred to as bed sores, are often caused by residents staying in one position for too long.

 Minimizes Serious Falls

-This is the percentage of residents who have had a major fall.
-Falls leading to major injuries are routinely linked to lower levels of patient supervision.
-Additional nurse staffing can reduce the number of major falls sustained by residents in a nursing home.
+This is the percent of patients who have had a major fall.
+Falls leading to serious injuries are considered to be an indicator of the quality of nursing care at a nursing home.
 Falls are routinely caused by lower quality nursing care.

 Minimizes Urinary Tract Infections